Refunding

 The refund can be made as a lump sum or several payments.
 It can be made regardless of the maturity date of the investments.
 Before that date, however, fees could be levied.

-medical certificate stating that he or she has a physical or mental disability due to a medical condition that reduces his or her life expectancy.
+To obtain a refund, the LIRA holder must provide the financial institution with a medical certificate stating that the LIRA holder has a physical or mental disability due to a medical condition that reduces his or her life expectancy.

 Financial institutions can neither tighten nor loosen those restrictions.